paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2002-06-01-dissertation.md

 This was radically different to anything that had been seen on television in the UK before, and was loosely based on a news programme from Canada.
 Its title sequence had a fast pace matched by its musical score, bright colours and quick cuts between news type images.

-{% include 'photos' with figures.44
+{% render 'photos' with figures.44
   caption: 'Channel 5’s fast paced and colourful titles, as well as its presentation style, were to change the face of television news in the years to come.'
   columns: 4
   image_preset: 'thumbnail'
 %}

-{% include 'quote' with 'Although Channel 5 News has never challenged its better established rivals in the ratings, its colourful breezy approach to explaining stories to its viewers prompted changes to Newsnight, BBC1’s bulletins and Channel 4 News.'
+{% render 'quote' with 'Although Channel 5 News has never challenged its better established rivals in the ratings, its colourful breezy approach to explaining stories to its viewers prompted changes to Newsnight, BBC1’s bulletins and Channel 4 News.'
   caption: 'Gibson, 1999'
 %}